Rhys-sg/promoter-sequence-transcription-rates/v2/Testing GA/GA_params/README_GA_params.md

 * base_mutation_rate
 * chromosomes
 * elitist_rate
+* previous_lineage_hamming_alpha
 * islands
     * gene_flow_rate
 * surval_rate
 * num_parents
+* selection
     * num_competitors
-* selection
     * boltzmann_temperature

 ### Test by file
 We split the testing into XXX jupyter notebooks for readability and to avoid storing unnessesary data.

-* **1_sub_params.ipynb** We know gene_flow_rate is directly related to islands and boltzmann_temperature is only needed for boltzmann selection.
-So, we find the optimal values for these two parameters first, and set them in the interaction analysis.
+* **1_sub_params.ipynb** Some parameters are dependant on others. islands is conditional to gene_flow_rate while num_competitors and boltzmann_temperature only apply to the tournament and boltzmann selection methods, respectively.
+So, we find the optimal values for these parameters first.

-* **2_param_interdependance.ipynb** We test all combinations of high and low levels of parameters (full factorial design) to explicitly test for interactions, interdependance, or influence on each other.

-* **3_param_grid_search.ipynb** We do a broad grid search for each parameter (or combination if interdependant) seperately.
-Then, we repeat the grid searh, narrowing in on the minimum error and run time combinations.
+* **2_param_grid_search.ipynb** We do a broad grid search for each parameter (or combination if interdependant) seperately.
+Then, if necessary, we repeat the grid searh, narrowing in on the minimum error and run time combinations.

+* **3_random_search.ipynb** We use a probabilistic model (Gaussian process) to predict promising parameter combinations and iteratively improve them.
+Then, we compare these parameter combinations to see if they result in different minima compared to grid search.
+If they do, this means there are more interdependant parameters.

 * **4_param_evaluations.ipynb** We evaluate the algorithm with optimized hyperparameters to see what limitations it still has.

-### Notes:
-* Because there is stochasticity in the results, we run each combination of parameters multiple times, with seeds for reproducibility.
-* More robust testing may optimize for a grid or random relative expression levels.
-* Other optimization approaches include Bayesian Optimization, Random Search, or Grid Search without identifying and seperating the parameter space.